taikedz/oggcamp.github.io/README.md

 5. Find a copy of the site at `https://localhost:4000`

 If you have trouble installing Jekyll please consult their documentation - https://jekyllrb.com/docs/installation/

+## Blog Posts

+To write a blog post: look in `_posts/` and add a new `.md` file with a date in its filename and some "front matter" that looks like the other files in this directory.